 Opening an account is as simple as filling out an online form:

-- Head to the CIT Bank website and click Open an account at top right.
+- Click Open an account at top right.

 - In the pop-up, confirm whether you’re a new or existing customer.
 To create an account, click I am a new customer.

 - Select your account type and Savings Builder from the drop-down boxes.
 Choose from an Individual or Joint account.

 - Type in your personal information, date of birth, citizenship status, Social Security number and mother’s maiden name.

 - Continue following the prompts to fund your deposit.

 To apply for a Savings Builder account, you must be:

 - A US citizen or resident alien with a physical address, a Social Security number and a driver’s license or state-issued ID.

 You’ll need the following information for your application: